kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 ### Graduation Criteria

-We will version "kube-proxy-lib" as 1.0 once it is known to be powering at least one backend proxy which can be run by an end userr, which is able to pass the Kubernetes sig-network (non disruptive) and Conformance suites, including Layer 7 and serviceType=Loadbalancer tests which currently run in the prow sig-network e2es.
+We will follow the standard Kubernetes release cycle for the kube-proxy-lib, it will "graduate" once it is used by the existing in-tree proxy implementations and at least one out-of-tree service proxy implementation utilizing it has been completed.

 ## Production Readiness Review Questionnaire